KahneBench

 Interpretation

 0 = no bias, 1 = maximum bias.
-Weighted by trigger intensity: weak triggers causing bias score higher (2.0x) than strong triggers (0.67x).
+Weighted by trigger intensity: bias elicited by weak triggers is scored higher (2.0x) than bias from strong triggers (0.67x).

 Example value:45.0%